 - Install the wheel and torque the lug nuts to 100 ft/lbs.

 Replacing the ABS wheel speed sensor on a Volkswagen is very simple.
 These instructions apply to VW Jetta, Golf, Eos, Passat, Bora, Cadi, Routan, and other models.
 The only thing that will be different is the part number.
-Make sure to order the correct ABS wheel speed sensor that will fit your particular VW.
+Order the correct ABS wheel speed sensor that will fit your particular VW.

 Can I replace a VW ABS wheel speed sensor myself?

 Yes.
-Replacing a VW ABS wheel speed sensor is very easy and can be completed at home.
+Replacing a VW ABS wheel speed sensor is easy and can be completed at home.